wp-plugins/google-adsense-lite/readme.txt

 == Upgrade Notice ==

-This twitter-bootstrap version of the plugin is now feature-complete.
+Serious bug fix related to multiple passes of the content filter.
+Introducing a verbosity option.

 == Screenshots ==